 (I bet you can guess where this is going….)

-Could you have too much stuff?
+Maybe I had too much stuff?

-The amount of space you have in your home is static, it can’t be changed without spending quite a bit of money!
+The amount of space you have in your home is fixed, it can’t be changed without spending quite a bit of money!
 But you CAN change the amount of stuff you have that fills up all that space.

 One little bit of context here – we’re talking about a house that has basic storage, a wardrobe in each bedroom, a few kitchen cabinets and a pantry, a linen cupboard and a utility cupboard/laundry.